 benefits: 120 night trial, free white glove delivery and mattress removal

-Zenhaven beds are covered by a non-prorated warranty of 20 years.
-The mattress is certified with Oeko-Tex Standard 100, which is an internationally recognized standard for textile purity and safety.
+Zenhaven beds come with a non-prorated warranty of 20 years.
+The mattress is certified with Oeko-Tex Standard 100.
+The Oeko-Tex Standard 100 is an internationally recognized standard for textile purity and safety.

 materials: organic cotton, organic natural latex, organic wool